Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Results and discussion

 \subsection{Virgo environment and projection effects}

-One of our goals is to investigate the projection effects on Virgo properties, that is the impact of mass integration along given directions on the mass and mass-bias estimates.
-In this context, our use of a constrained simulation, providing us with the Virgo replica. has the unique advantage of actually mimicking the cluster's large-scale environment.
-We took advantage of this by building projected, $10R_{\mathrm{vir}}\times10R_{\mathrm{vir}}$, maps along $15R_{\mathrm{vir}}$ following four directions.
-These large maps contrast with previous studies \cite[e.g.,][build projected $2R_{\mathrm{vir}}\times2R_{\mathrm{vir}}$ X-rays and SZ maps along $6R_{\mathrm{vir}}$]{ameglio2007joint}.
+One of our goals is to investigate the projection effects on Virgo properties, that is, the impact of mass integration on the mass and mass-bias estimates in given directions.
+In this context, our use of a constrained simulation, providing us with the Virgo replica, has the unique advantage of actually mimicking the cluster's large-scale environment.
+We took advantage of this by building projected $(10R_{\mathrm{vir}}\times10R_{\mathrm{vir}}$) maps along $15R_{\mathrm{vir}}$ following four directions.
+These large maps contrast with previous studies (e.g. \citeauthor{ameglio2007joint} \citeyear{ameglio2007joint} built projected $2R_{\mathrm{vir}}\times2R_{\mathrm{vir}}$ X-rays and SZ maps along $6R_{\mathrm{vir}}$).

-Moreover, we use simulation outputs of pressure and density, rather than reconstructed profiles from mock tSZ and X-ray \citep[e.g.,][]{ameglio2007joint,ameglio2009reconstructing,barnes2021characterizing,zuhone2023effects}, or lensing \citep[e.g.,][]{meneghetti2010weighing,munoz2023galaxy} observations.
-As a consequence, we address the impact of all the substructures and massive objects along the LoS, that are usually subtracted from actual data (e.g. X-rays) and in the above-cited works.
-In a forthcoming work, aimed at a comparison with observations, we will use mock tSZ and X-ray emission maps and follow the usual observational approach of excluding clumps and substructures.
+Moreover, we used simulation outputs of pressure and density rather than reconstructed profiles from mock tSZ and X-ray \citep[e.g.][]{ameglio2007joint,ameglio2009reconstructing,barnes2021characterizing,zuhone2023effects} or lensing \citep[e.g.][]{meneghetti2010weighing,munoz2023galaxy} observations.
+As a consequence, we addressed the impact of all the substructures and massive objects along the LoS that are usually subtracted from actual data (e.g. X-rays) and in the above-cited works.
+In a forthcoming work aimed at providing a comparison with observations, we will use mock tSZ and X-ray emission maps and follow the usual observational approach of excluding clumps and substructures. \\